Phill Moon

 Andy Reeves

 Andy studied PE at Loughborough and taught for two years in Derby before moving to Hertfordshire to volunteer with a charity called Christians in Football.
 It was here that he met staff from The King’s School, Harpenden and he worked for three years as a part-time teacher of PE and Maths.
-In 2003 Andy became Head of Secondary and in this role he has greatly appreciated the privilege of having input into young people’s lives, encouraging them in their walk with God and guiding them as they grow in character, whether on the football field or the classroom!
+In 2003 Andy became Head of Secondary and in this role he greatly appreciated the privilege of having input into young people’s lives, encouraging them in their walk with God and guiding them as they grow in character, whether on the football field or the classroom!
 Andy became Headteacher at King’s in September 2020.
+He has stayed involved in the sporting life of the school and is ‘Head’s rep’ on the ISA London North committee, helping support the running of the regional sporting events.
+Andy has seen the benefit of fellowship with other Christian Schools through CST over many years and is keen to see more schools involved.
+He enjoys meeting with folk who are looking into starting new schools, to help guide and support them in this process.
+Andy organises the annual athletics sports day in Oxford, which brings together Christian schools from around the country in early July.
 Andy enjoys playing guitar, walking, cycling and any sport going!
-He is married to Caroline, and they have three lovely boys.
+He is married to Caroline and they have four children.